MicrosoftDocs/fabric-docs/docs/data-factory/gateway-considerations-output-destinations.md

 # On-premises data gateway considerations for data destinations in Dataflow Gen2

-This article tries to list the limitations and considerations when using the Data Gateway with data destinations scenarios in Dataflow Gen2.
+This article lists the limitations and considerations when using the Data Gateway with data destinations scenarios in Dataflow Gen2.

-## Evaluation time outs

-Dataflows that use a Gateway and the data destination feature are limited to an evaluation or refresh time of one hour.

-Learn more about this limitation from the article on the [Troubleshoot the on-premises data gateway article](/data-integration/gateway/service-gateway-tshoot#limitations-and-considerations).

 ## Network issues with port 1433